 Dr. Zaman discussed the traditional, modern, and postmodern concepts of death and dying, drawing on perspectives from biology, anthropology, literature, film, painting, sociology, and politics.
 Taking death and dying as a case, the speaker demonstrated how our understanding of a phenomenon could be enhanced by cross-fertilization of different disciplinary perspectives.
 The seminar concluded with a vote of thanks by Professor Sumon Rahman and the presentation of a crest and gift bag to the speaker.

-The second seminar of the interdisciplinary seminar series was held on March 12, 2018, in the auditorium of Campus A. Titled as war, ethics and neuroscience’, the seminar was held.
-Dr. Garga Chatterjee was the main speaker at the seminar.
-Dr. Chatterjee is currently working as a Neurosurgeons of the Indian Statistical Institute in Calcutta.
+The second seminar of the Interdisciplinary Seminar Series was held on March 12, 2018, in the auditorium of Campus A. Titled “War, Ethics and Neuroscience”, the seminar was conducted by Dr. Garga Chatterjee who is currently working as a Neurosurgeon of the Indian Statistical Institute in Calcutta.

 The talk began with the introduction of the speaker by Vice-Chancellor Professor Jahirul Haque.
 The Director of the Office of Faculty Research, Professor Sumon Rahman, delivered the vote of thanks.